open-policy-agent/opa/docs/docs/policy-performance.md

 | `glob.match("foo:*/bar", [":", "/"], input.x)` | yes     | any delimiter separates    |
 | `glob.match("foo:*:bar", null, input.x)`       | no      | delimiter is `null`        |

-#### Prefix statements
+#### Prefix and suffix statements

-For `startswith(search, base)` and `strings.any_prefix_match(search, base)` statements to be indexed the search operand must be a non-nested reference that does not contain any variables, and every base string must be known at compile time — a literal, or a variable previously assigned one. `strings.any_prefix_match` holds if any base string matches, so each of its base strings is indexed as an alternative; a base collection holding anything other than strings is not indexed at all, since indexing only part of it would exclude rules the rest would have matched.
+For `startswith(search, base)` and `strings.any_prefix_match(search, base)` statements to be indexed the search operand must be a non-nested reference that does not contain any variables, and every base string must be known at compile time — a literal, or a variable previously assigned one. `strings.any_prefix_match` holds if any base string matches, so each of its base strings is indexed as an alternative; a base collection holding anything other than strings is not indexed at all, since indexing only part of it would exclude rules the rest would have matched. `endswith` and `strings.any_suffix_match` are indexed under the same conditions.

 The prefixes recorded for one reference are held in a radix trie, so a lookup walks the input value once no matter how many prefixes are indexed.
 A rule set with ten prefixes and one with ten thousand cost the same to look up.
 Several base strings do make the search operand a reference the rule reaches by more than one value, which affects what else the rule is indexed on — see [Several values for one reference](#several-values-for-one-reference).